Utz (UTZ)

 14. Is Now The Time To Buy Utz?

 We cheer for all companies serving everyday consumers, but in the case of Utz, we’ll be cheering from the sidelines.
-For starters, its revenue growth was uninspiring over the last three years, and analysts don’t see anything changing over the next 12 months.
-And while its EPS growth over the last three years has been fantastic, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+First off, its revenue growth was weak over the last three years.
+While its EPS growth over the last three years has exceeded its peer group average, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its brand caters to a niche market.